Homework

 How is Homework Set?

 Homework is set once a week in English, Maths and Science and once a fortnight in other subject areas.
 There is no published homework timetable as this allows teachers to set homework at the point it is most purposeful to do so.
-All homework is set and explained by subject teachers in lessons and students will record all homework in their planners.
-All homework is also recorded on Show My Homework.
+All homework is set and explained by subject teachers in lessons and is recorded on Satchel:One.

 Students are expected to take responsibility for organising and prioritising their homework seeking support with this from their Form Tutors and the Teaching Assistants in Homework Club whenever they need to.
 Homework deadlines will allow adequate time for students to plan their workload over the week.